Diplomacy and spying

 The scourge of public opinion

 Public opinion is clamouring for more control of the government.
-Secrecy is condemned, for it renders the control more difficult.
+Secrecy is condemned, for it renders control more difficult.

 Public opinion is hardly sophisticated in its judgments: it tends simplistically to equate control with the verification of consistency.
 Consistency is a poor guide to vetting policy, however, for it elides context and personalities.

 If, indeed, politics is a Long March toward the ‘truth’, we must spot deviations from the right path at once and call for correction.
-Transparency is meant to purge not just malfeasance but ideological ‘error’ at once.
+Transparency is meant to purge not just malfeasance, but ideological ‘error’ at once.
 Nothing should stay in the way of the ‘truth’.
 Until ‘truth’ emerges triumphant, relentless struggle – Gandhian or otherwise – is indicated.

 Transparency as reciprocity between states